 What do these six digits do?
 Why are these digits important?
-How these numbers get there?
+How do these numbers get there?
 Let’s try to learn about these six-digit numbers?

 The first digit of the PIN of India indicates postal zones which start from 1 to 9.
 There are 9 postal zones in India.
-So giving these zones postal index number makes it easy to deliver the mail to the general public.
+So giving these zones a postal index number makes it easy to deliver the mail to the general public.